 But the second tab says Full Page.
 You’ll still see the same screenshot but the handles to crop the image are gone.
 More importantly on the right side of the image, you’ll see the entire web page as a thumbnail with the first page highlighted!
 You can drag the highlight up and down to view the entire document.

-In the upper right is a little crop symbol and if you tap that, you’ll see the entire web page in the middle of the screen, now with crop handles.
+In the upper left is a little crop symbol and if you tap that, you’ll see the entire web page in the middle of the screen, now with crop handles.
 This allows you to still capture long-form content and yet crop to just the portion you wanted.
 There’s a Cancel button in this cropping view to get back to the original Full Page view.